-PIU offers two Community English as a Second Language (ESOL) classes on Guam to help community members who are English language learners to develop skills and confidence in their new language - ENGL 071R - Community ESOL 1 and ENGL 072R - Community ESOL 2.
+PIU offers two Community English as a Second Language (ESOL) classes on Guam to help community members who are English language learners to develop skills and confidence in their new language

+ENGL 071R - Community ESOL 1 and ENGL 072R - Community ESOL 2.

 These classes cost \$210 per semester and are often taught by PIU students in the TESL program.
-No degree credit.
+(No degree credit)

-CERTIFICATE IN DIVE INSTRUCTION (CDI)
+CERTIFICATE IN DIVE INSTRUCTION (CDI) (25 semester hours/credits)